Hands-On: Faces recognition using various learning models

 • skorch abstracts away the training loop, making a lot of boilerplate code obsolete.
 A simple net.fit(X, y) is enough.

-Note that more sofisticated models can be used, see for a overview.
+Note that more sophisticated models can be used, see for a overview.

 Models: